agent-felix/shinjeom-deploy/DEPLOYMENT_STANDARD.md

 - AWS Secrets Manager is the source of truth
 - Kubernetes `Secret` is only a runtime copy
 - Helm values files must not contain real secrets
-- real secret JSON or env files must never be committed
+- real secret JSON files must never be committed
 - only example files may live in Git

 ## Kubernetes Targeting Standard